 - A booking system to manage both, demand and the quality of managed isolation facilities.

 Dr. Hallwass says:

 "We expect further easements to be announced in the near future.

-It is therefore our recommendation at NZIC to commence with the preparations for implementing your New Zealand plans now.
+It is our strong recommendation at NZIC to commence with the preparations for implementing your New Zealand plans now!

 New Zealand’s stable economy and political system, its reputation for innovation and the ease of doing business make it an attractive place to invest.

 Ask our Business and Investor Migration Expert

 If you want to find out more about investing in New Zealand, contact Dr Carsten Hallwass, the Business and Investor Migration Adviser in our team.Contact Dr Hallwass